Generic capability 7

-The need for a high level of professional expertise arises specifically because of the need to be able to undertake professional assessment, diagnosis, and treatment whilst, at the same time, also being able to work as part of a multi-professional team.
+The need for a high level of professional expertise arises precisely because of the need to be able to undertake professional assessment, diagnosis, and treatment whilst, at the same time, also being able to work as part of a multi-professional team.
 The team relies upon individual members retaining a very high level of expertise.

 Thus this capability is of central importance to a successful team’s functioning.